nitin-singla/hacktoberfest/README.md

 I think since you are already here you must be knowing why contributing to open source is a great idea :) But I think this section can turn out to be a great way for you to start contributing (yes, it is that easy!).
 As an example I would add one point below, others are open to be contributed by you people, the first-timers!
 * It helps you be a better programmer while helping contribute to the community!
 * You get to work on real software used by millions of people!
-* Start small, like even fixing typos can be a good point!
+* Start small, like even fixing typos can be a good starting point!
 * insert-here (for first timers)
 * insert-here (for first timers)
 * insert-here (for first timers)